ssfsx17/ffpnp/Jobs/Artist.md

 - Attack
 - Defend
 - Charge
 - Sketch - Attempts to create a copy of an enemy that lasts for the current battle.
 Uses Magic Accuracy and is opposed by Magic Evasion.
 The GM may designate "boss" enemies who cannot be sketched.
+The Sketch functions as a party member for the current battle.
 - Item

 Supports: